E-flat minor

 E-flat minor is a minor scale based on E♭, consisting of the pitches E♭, F, G♭, A♭, B♭, C♭, and D♭.
 Its key signature consists of six flats.
-Its relative key is G-flat major and its parallel key is E-flat major.
-Its enharmonic equivalent, D-sharp minor, contains the same number of sharps.
+Its relative key is G-flat major (or enharmonically F-sharp major) and its parallel key is E-flat major.
+Its enharmonic equivalent, D-sharp minor, contains six sharps.

 The E-flat natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The E-flat harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of E-flat minor are: